• Skip to primary navigation

 • Add the bell peppers, grated ginger, stir and cook for 2 minutes (Picture 5).

-• Then pour in the tomatoes, add the pimento berries, scotch bonnet, pink salt, black pepper, sprigs of thyme and parsley before adding 1 cup of water then stir everything together (Picture 6 &7).
+• Then pour in the tomato, add the pimento berries, scotch bonnet, pink salt, black pepper, sprigs of thyme and parsley before adding 1 cup of water then stir everything together (Picture 6 &7).

 steps 7-8 adding water and fish